Blog

 Yes and no. If the flight disruption is caused directly by the bird strike, then compensation is not owed.
 However, if the airline fails to handle the aftermath efficiently, leading to delays or cancellations, then there may still be time to claim compensation.

-This reason accounted for 0.7% of claims made to SkyRefund this summer.
+This reason accounted for 0.4% of claims made to SkyRefund in 2025, again with no change compared to 2024.

 What is considered political or civil unrest?